Arthur P. Davis: Early life and education

-Career and accomplishments
+Career

 Davis graduated as a Phi Beta Kappa from Columbia College in 1927, which made him only the second black student to receive this honor.
 He received his master's degree from Columbia in 1929 although he had already begun his academic career elsewhere.
 Between 1927 and 1928 Davis was an instructor in the English department of North Carolina College, which is now known as North Carolina Central University.
 He then transferred to Virginia Union University in 1929, where he worked as an English professor until 1944.

 Davis states, "Harlem was a Nigger Heaven to my provincial eyes; and there were thousands of other migrants like me who felt the charm of the black ghetto."
 Davis saw or met many of the creative celebrities of the day.
 Including James Weldon Johnson, Wallace Thurman, Paul Robeson, Richard Bruce Nugent, Ethel Waters, and Bill "Bojangles" Robinson, as well as important political and intellectual figures like Marcus Garvey and W. E. B. Du Bois.
 He also met the important writer during the Harlem Renaissance and editor of The New Negro Alain Locke.
 Blues singer Bessie Smith, a famous singer, lived across an air shaft from Davis' for a short time on 133rd Street.
 He was more interested in her earthly and racy conversations than her singing.

 Arthur Davis became the first black American to receive a PhD in English in 18th-century English literature from Columbia University in 1942.
 He began teaching at Howard University in 1944.
 This was the institute that Davis was most associated with.
 He was an English professor at Howard until 1969, which he then was appointed professor emeritus.
 In 1984, the university awarded him an honorary doctorate in literature.

 At Howard, Davis' mission as an educator and academic writer became clear.
 He was inspired by the Harlem Renaissance heroes that he had met in New York City.
 Davis was also influenced by powerful orators like Garvey.
 In Davis' essay "Columbia College and Renaissance Harlem", he recalled that he and his friends "were impressed in spite of ourselves by the emphasis he put on pride in race, pride in blackness.
 It touched us and unconsciously influenced the thinking and writing" of many of the poets of their generation.

 The spirit of the Harlem Renaissance was on Davis' agenda for the rest of his career.
 He made his focus as a teacher and critic on the work of black American writers.
 In his first ten years at Howard, Davis became a prolific advocate of black literary endeavors, publishing at least 34 articles, reviews, and miscellaneous critical works.